mnx1y/Sn0wf4ll/README.md

 UNSAFE BUILD: Installs Cydia and substrate (is a full jailbreak for 11.2.x)

-IF YOU VALUE YOUR DEVICE WAIT FOR UPDATES!!!
+IF YOU VALUE YOUR DEVICE STAY AWAY

 iOS 11.0-11.3.1 jailbreak.
 Gets root, escapes sandbox, patches codesign (userland only), bind shell, nvram unlock (from Electra), host_get_special_port 4 (from Electra), code injection (from Electra; injects its amfid patch after using QiLin's since it's way better), ~~SSH (dropbear)~~